Santulator/santulator.github.io/about.md

 # Technical Articles

+* [Open Source & Secret Santa with Santulator] - In this post on the King Tech Blog I give some of the details on how Santulator works behind the scenes including how JavaFX CSS is used to create the festive colour scheme in the user interface.
-* [Using the Java Packager with JDK 11] - Santulator has native installable bundles for Mac, Linux and Windows.
+* [Installable Java Apps with jpackage] - Santulator has native installable bundles for Mac, Linux and Windows.
 This article explains how this was achieved.
-* [Open Source & Secret Santa with Santulator] - In this post on the King Tech Blog I give some of the details on how Santulator works behind the scenes including how JavaFX CSS is used to create the festive colour scheme in the user interface.

 # Acknowledgements and Thanks